IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^84]

+> This  means  that  the  State  party  must  immediately  assess  the  de  jure  and  de  facto  situation  of  women  and  take  concrete  steps  to  formulate  and  implement  a  policy  that is targeted as clearly as possible towards the goal of fully eliminating all forms of  discrimination  against  women  and  achieving  women’s  substantive  equality  with  men.
+CEDAW GR 28 - p.24